VanshAnand1/BLOG/README.md

 - Koyeb
 - Supabase

-A clean, mobile-friendly place to write posts, follow people, and talk in comments.
+A clean, mobile-friendly place to write and like posts, follow people, and talk in comments.

 Try it out! https://blog-3ec.pages.dev/